 - Tiredness or feeling faint.
 Inhaling in chemical pollutants can impact your energy levels.

 - Recurring asthma attacks.
 Dust, pet dander, smoke and other triggers can be circulated through the air or get stuck in carpet.

 - Coughing and sneezing.
 Allergies or colds can lead to these symptoms, but they shouldn’t be worse at home.

 - Too much dust despite regular cleaning.
 You may need to upgrade your air filter or install a filtration system from Strand Brothers Service Experts.

 - Humidity problems.
 Dryness can cause itchy eyes and worsen respiratory issues.
-Too much moisture can cause mold or mildew growth.
+Too much moisture can lead to mold or mildew growth.

-- Musty odors.
-Mold or mildew flourishers when the humidity in your home is too high.
+- Musty scents.
+Mold or mildew thrives when the humidity in your home is too high.